openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 Auction
 -------

-After auction is scheduled anybody can visit it to watch.
 The auction can be reached at `Auction.auctionUrl`:

 .. include:: tutorial/auction-url.http
    :code:

-And bidders can find out their participation URLs via their bids:
+And bidders can find their participation URLs via their bids:

 .. include:: tutorial/bidder-participation-url.http
    :code:

 See the `Bid.participationUrl` in the response.
-Similar, but different, URL can be retrieved for other participants:
+The links can be also retrieved for other participants:

 .. include:: tutorial/bidder2-participation-url.http
    :code: